Skip to content

 How the SkyLine train works between terminals

 The thing to internalize: the SkyLine ride is the easy part.
-What eats your buffer on a terminal change is the security re-screen at the destination, which at Terminal 2 is frequently done at the gate.
+What eats your buffer on a terminal change is the security re-screen at the destination.
 Frankfurt Airport’s own guidance is explicit that connecting passengers may have to go through a security check again when changing terminals.
-So a Terminal 1 to Terminal 2 connection is realistically a 25-45 minute affair gate to gate once you add the walk, the ride, and screening, not the 2 minutes the train ride alone suggests.
+So a Terminal 1 to Terminal 3 connection is realistically a 30-50 minute affair gate to gate once you add the walk, the ride, and screening, not the 8 minutes the train ride alone suggests.

 If your connection keeps you within a single terminal, you avoid the SkyLine entirely.
-A Lufthansa-to-Lufthansa connection within Terminal 1, or a SkyTeam connection within Terminal 2, is the fastest case at Frankfurt.
+A Lufthansa-to-Lufthansa connection within Terminal 1, or a connection between two Terminal 3 carriers, is the fastest case at Frankfurt.

 What about non-Schengen arrivals at Frankfurt?